 Clarke’s campus is becoming livelier by the day as we slowly and safely welcome many students and employees back to campus.
-In just a few short days, we will officially begin our Fall 2020 semester, and we cannot wait to see everyone.
 Please read through the policies and procedures regarding COVID-19 and our safe return to campus.

 While we know things will look and feel different, we are looking forward to bringing the Clarke community together again.